![]() |

 Before we get into the actual practical aspects, let us look at some of the main benefits of beginning weight lifting:

-Weight training causes enhanced muscle growth and slow growth of strength.
+Weight training causes enhanced muscle growth and enhances strength.
+Harvard Health: Strength Training Builds More Than Muscles.

 Since muscle consumes more energy than fat does to maintain, it can help with keeping your weight down.